 Ask an Expert

-At Martin & Hillyer, Claire Wilkinson, Kennedy Nolan, and their teams are committed to empowering those who have experienced abuse or assault to take charge of their future.
+At Martin & Hillyer, Claire Wilkinson and her team are committed to empowering those who have experienced abuse or assault to take charge of their future.
 We understand that every case is different, and no two people’s goals are the same.
 Our role is not to tell people what to do; instead, we aim to give survivors all the tools and information they need to make their own informed decisions about their future.

 UNFORTUNATELY, SURVIVORS MUST ALSO WRESTLE WITH A CRIMINAL JUSTICE SYSTEM THAT MANY FIND FAILS TO ADEQUATELY SERVE THEIR INTERESTS OR PROTECT THEIR RIGHTS AS VICTIMS OF CRIME.